Recipes are a new feature in ACSS v3.0. They’re a very powerful new part of our variable expansion and validation system.

 What’s a Recipe?

 A Recipe is a block of CSS that you can use wherever needed.
-It works similar to how a SCSS mixin works, but instead of just referencing the block of CSS, the Recipe functionality fully exposes the underlying utility.
+It works similar to how a SCSS mixin works, but instead of just referencing the block of CSS, the Recipe functionality fully exposes the underlying code.

 For example, let’s say you want to turn a big block of paragraphs into a multi-column layout.
 In ACSS, you could do this with our Columns utilities.
 The downside is that you need to use utility classes, which aren’t always appropriate.